IPv6 at KIT

 IPv6 is an independent protocol that can be set up in parallel to IPv4 (dual stack).
 Services that aren’t accessible via IPv6 yet, can still be accessed via IPv4.
 If you do not need to set up IPv4, you can use NAT64 as temporary solution.
 To activate the NAT64 services, the following resolvers must be entered on a system:

 The SCC offers two VLANs for testing purpose via wifi2vlan.
-When logging into the VLAN “ipv6-only-dns64”, the special resolvers for NAT64 are automatically sent to the end device.
-The second VLAN “ipv6-only” uses the standard-resolver of the KIT.
+When logging with realm “ipv6-only-dns64”, the special resolvers for NAT64 are automatically sent to the end device.
+The second realm "ipv6-only” uses the standard-resolver of the KIT.
 A connection to IPv4 services isn’t possible here.